WasmEdge/WasmEdge/docs/book/en/src/sdk/rust.md

 For those who would like to dev in Docker environment, you can reference the [Use Docker](../quick_start/use_docker.md) section of this book, which details how to use Docker for `WasmEdge` application development.

-### Windows Users

-Duo to [issue 1527](https://github.com/WasmEdge/WasmEdge/issues/1527), WasmEdger Rust bindings can not be used directly on Windows platform for now.
-Please choose to use our [docker image](#docker-image).
-We'll fix the issue as soon as possible.

 ## Examples

 For helping you get familiar with WasmEdge Rust bindings, the following quick examples demonstrate how to use the APIs defined in `wasmedge-sdk` and `wasmedge-sys`, respectively.
 In addition, we'll add more examples continuously.
-Please file an issue [here](https://github.com/WasmEdge/WasmEdge/issues) and let us know if you have any problems with the API usage.
+Please file issues [here](https://github.com/WasmEdge/WasmEdge/issues) and let us know if you have any problems with the API usage.

 ### `wasmedge-sdk` Examples